What do you guys think Halloween is about?

 Romans 6:23 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

-We should not treat death as something to celebrate, it is not something to turn into entertainment for us, but death is a punishment, a curse that resulted from sin – and it affects all of us.
+We should not treat death as something to celebrate, it is not something to turn into entertainment for us, but death is a curse that resulted from sin – and it affects all of us.
 But Life, Life is something to be celebrated – Salvation is something to be celebrated, the fact Jesus is our God and He shall also raise us up from the dead, if we believe in Him.
 The fact Jesus took our punishment and purchased us by His blood, to give us eternal life.

 The earth is the Lord’s, and all its fullness,